cero-absoluto/vozciudadana/README.md

 ## Philosophy

 Voice Protest is not affiliated with any ideology, political party or institution.
 It is neutral infrastructure for verified participation, accessible from anywhere and without physical risk.
+We verify participation, not truth.

 - No advertising.
 - No data sales.